Rosemead (film): Production

-In September 2020, it was announced Lucy Liu had joined the cast of the film, with Eric Lin directing from a screenplay he wrote alongside Marilyn Fu, with Mynette Louie set to produce.
+In September 2020, it was announced Lucy Liu had joined the cast of the film, with Eric Lin directing from a screenplay by Marilyn Fu, with Mynette Louie set to produce.
 Liu served as a producer and stayed with the project for over five years.
+Moreover, Liu practiced Mandarin to portray Irene's accent mannerisms.

 Principal photography took place in New York.

 Release

 Rosemead had its world premiere at the 2025 Tribeca Festival on June 6, 2025.
 It had its international premiere at the 78th Locarno Film Festival on August 14, 2025, at Piazza Grande, and won the festival's Prix du Public UBS audience award.
-In August 2025, Vertical acquired North American distribution rights to the film, scheduling it for a theatrical release in the United States on December 5, 2025.
+In August 2025, Vertical acquired North American distribution rights to the film, scheduling it for a limited theatrical releasein the United States on December 5, 2025, and a wide release on January 9, 2026.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 72 out of 100, based on 8 critics, indicating "generally favorable" reviews.

+Writing for NPR, A Martínez and Olivia Hampton notes Liu's performance "paints a wrenchingly compassionate portrait of an immigrant mother struggling to navigate multiple challenges in the wake of her husband's death".
+RogerEbert.com gives the film three out of four stars, saying the film has a "refreshing level of candor, straightforward but delicate in delivery".